 First of all, wearing compression sleeves can improve circulation.
 Many athletes, who have sustained certain injuries, have to live with poor circulation.
 Occasionally, it’s a different condition which has been with them from their birth.
 Whatever the reason for poor circulation, compression sleeves can help.
 This is just one of the functions compression sleeves are designed for.
 When you have better blood circulation, there’ll be less chance of swelling.
 This will not only soothe the effects of previous injuries, but guard against more of them in the future.
-You’ll find that this feature is flaunted a lot by companies like CopperJoint.

 2. Skin Protection:

 Another benefits of compression sleeves is that they offer a little protection to your skin.
 Perhaps you’re a basketball player trying to avoid the hands of your opponents.
 Or you may be a cross-country runner who has to sprint through trees and shrubs.
 In a lot of sports, your skin is at risk.
 Small scratches and bruises aren’t much trouble by themselves.
 However, when they build up they can end up be pretty irritating!
 Of course, compression sleeves aren’t quite ice hockey gear.
 However, that extra layer can make a difference for a lot of different athletes.

 - Find out why you must get up early: 5 benefits of early risers

 Another thing compression sleeves will do is stabilise your body temperature.
 If your sport is usually in the great outdoors, then you know how irritating the weather can be.
 However, if you take your sport seriously, you can’t let a bit of rain keep you late for practice.
 Having to take off and put on more layers will ruin the pace of the game.
 Compression sleeves, however, can make a pretty big difference.
 Many are designed to regulate your temperature, and keep you comfortable through every session.